Indian Cricket Team members offer prayers at Sree Padmanabhaswamy Temple | Sports-Games

 Indian Cricket Team members offer prayers at Sree Padmanabhaswamy Temple

 At least seven members of the Indian cricket team offered prayers at the famous Sree Padmanabhaswamy Temple on Friday morning, ahead of the fifth and final Twenty20 International against New Zealand.
-India and New Zealand are set to play the final T20I on Saturday.
+The players arrived in the city on January 29 and visited the temple at around 9.15 am on Friday, sources said.

 - Country: